-COVID Protocols, what are the Aruba Entry Requirements for Visitors when Traveling to Aruba?
+COVID Protocols & guidance recommendations.
+What are the Aruba Entry Requirements for Visitors when Traveling to Aruba?
 This is all subject to change.
 For more detailed information visit aruba.com.

 I was on a call with one of the vendors I use recently and they went over the current Aruba Entry Requirements.
 I also went to aruba.com to review the requirements.
 Just a full disclosure on the image above.
 That image isn’t mine.
 I’m using it as a guide to put together a high level view of what is required.
 Hopefully I won’t confuse people.. lol